danielsaidi/MockingKit/Sources/MockingKit/MockingKit.docc/Getting-Started.md

 ## Multiple functions with the same name

-Consider a case where a mock has multiple methods with the same name:
+Mock references require some extra considerations when a mock has multiple functions with the same name.

+For instance, consider a protocol that looks like this:

 ```swift
 protocol MyProtocol {